Lebowski89/blog/content/common/Traefik Labels.md

         tp_app: 'lidarr' }
 ```

-In the above example, both Bazarr and Lidarr will receive full Traefik labels, including being protected by the SSO provider I have set-up (Authelia), API labels, and Theme-Park.
+In the above example, both services receive full Traefik labels, including being protected by the SSO provider I have set-up (Authelia), API labels, and Theme-Park.
 Simply leaving the API and/or Themepark variables empty will remove these labels, i.e:

 ```yaml
 - name: Set Obsidian traefik Labels